ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * select workable software parameters;
 * identify data-quality problems;
 * test the implementation of MAGMA, Leiden, and RWR;
-* finalize the regression and permutation procedures.
+* verify implementation of the prespecified regression models and finalize the matched-seed permutation procedure.

 After the height pipeline is stable: